 We have a significant amount of indebtedness.
 As of September 30, 2020, we had \$80.0 million of outstanding borrowings under our Loan Agreement and \$304.9 million in total borrowings under our Credit Agreement.
-Although we intend to use a substantial portion of the proceeds from this offering to repay all of the indebtedness under our Loan Agreement, we will continue to have a significant amount of indebtedness.
+Although we expect to use a substantial portion of the proceeds from this offering to repay indebtedness under our Loan Agreement and a portion of our term loan under our Credit Agreement, we will continue to have a significant amount of indebtedness.
 See "Use of Proceeds."
 In addition, as of September 30, 2020, we had a \$20.0 million revolving credit facility under our Credit Agreement under which we had \$19.9 million of availability after giving effect to outstanding letters of credit.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Credit Facilities."
 In addition, subject to restrictions in the agreements governing our Credit Facilities, we may incur additional debt.